-When teaching about the trait of bitachon, placing one’s trust in God, the Sages quoted Psalm 112.
-This chapter describes the righteous individual as one with an unwavering faith in God, one whose life is unburdened by fears and worries:
+When discussing the trait of bitachon — to place our trust in God — the Sages cited chapter 112 of Psalms.
+This chapter depicts the righteous individual as a person with unwavering faith in God, one whose life is unburdened by baseless fears and worries:

 “He will not fear evil tidings; his heart is steadfast in trusting God.”
 (Psalms 112:7)

-The Sages explained the first part of the verse — “he will not fear evil tidings” — in two ways.
-Lack of fear is an expression of genuine trust in God.
-Additionally, it is a reward for one’s righteousness.
+The Sages explained that lack of fear is both an expression of genuine trust in God and a reward for one’s righteousness.

-The famed scholar Hillel lived his life according to this teaching.
-Once, when returning home from a journey, he heard troubling sounds of uproar coming from the town.
-Hillel remarked, “I am confident that it is not in my house” (Berakhot 60a).
+The renowned scholar Hillel lived according to this principle.
+Once, when returning home from a journey, Hillel heard troubling sounds of commotion coming from the town.
+The rabbi, however, was not worried.
+“I am confident that it is not in my house,” he said.

 What is the source of this attitude of confidence and equanimity?

 Bitachon is based on the realization that even that which appears to be troublesome should not unduly worry us.
-We recognize that all events in this world are Divinely ordained.
-If one’s heart is genuinely “steadfast in trusting God,” there is no place for fear and anxiety.
-Everything is ultimately from God; in the larger scheme, nothing is absolute, unredeemable evil.
+We recognize that everything that happens is Divinely ordained.
+If our heart is truly “steadfast in trusting God,” there is no place for fear and anxiety.
+Everything is ultimately from God; in the larger scheme, everything has its place and purpose.

-The most debilitating aspects of suffering are not physical but psychological.
-When a person can see the world as it is, yet remain full of trust in God, even his hardships are not true afflictions.
-Such a person is content with his portion, and is able to face life’s challenges with composure and grace.
+The most debilitating aspects of suffering are not the physical but the psychological.
+When we are able to see the world as it is, and yet remain with complete trust in God, even our hardships are not true afflictions.
+We may be content with our portion, able to face life’s challenges with composure and grace.

-But for those who are resentful and embittered, troubles await at every corner.
+But for those who are resentful and embittered, troubles await at every turn.
 One cannot be composed and content without learning to flow with life and accept its ever-changing vicissitudes.

-Fear is the result of a state when the soul is at odds with the outside world.
+Fear arises when the soul finds itself at odds with the outside world.
 We do not fear that which is normal and expected.
-One who is unburdened with sins and maintains a healthy connection with society will not suffer from excessive worries and fears.
+One who is unburdened by guilt and maintains a healthy connection with society will not suffer from excessive worries and fears.

-Those whose lives are beset with conflict and unethical conduct, on the other hand, have strayed from the proper path and lost their standing in society.
-Due their estranged lifestyle, such individuals suffer from anxiety and apprehension.
+Those whose lives are beset with strife and unethical conduct, on the other hand, have strayed from the proper path and lost their standing in society.
+Due to their estranged lifestyle, they suffer from anxiety and apprehension.

 Furthermore, those living an ethical life are following the moral dictates of the intellect; while those who abandon the path of reason are subject to the whims of the imagination and its fears.

-Why did Rabbi Ishmael teach that there is one sphere of life where anxiety is appropriate — regarding Torah study?
+Why is anxiety appropriate in the context of Torah study?
 Why should we be afraid of losing our Torah knowledge?

 There is no reason to fear that we might lose something that we deserve, as long as we act appropriately.
 But when aspiring to acquire qualities that are beyond our natural level — such as the Torah, which transcends the ordinary human level — there is room for concern.
-Even those who live their lives with integrity, following the dictates of the intellect without suffering from imagined fears, may be concerned lest they lose this extraordinary gift.
+Even those who live virtuous lives may be concerned about losing this extraordinary gift.

 Unlike other fears, however, this concern need not disturb our equilibrium.
-There is an obvious method to neutralize it: dedicated effort to study and review.
+There is an obvious way to neutralize it: dedicated effort to study and review.